Niharika-Kar/EmpowerED-Python-Project/README.md

 • Deleting volunteer details

-The outputs of the project would be as follows:
+'The outputs of the project would be as follows:'

 • Display donor details such as
   1. Name